glennmckechnie/weewx-WXgraphic/README.md

 Well, it seems to have stood the test of time so a little tweaking to suit weewx is in order.

+1. Knowing your paths is still relevant, but the installer will handle that.
+2. The installer will also take care of generating a template file
+3. You still need to know how to include an image file on a web page!

-The script still works for the original file formats - clientraw.txt etc.
+The script still works for the original file formats - clientraw.txt if you have that being generated then adjust the script topoint to that.

-A simple weewx skin and its template can generate a suitable file to feed wxgraphic installed on a local webserver.
+Otherwise a simple weewx skin will create a template that generates a suitable file to feed wxgraphic, which will be installed on a local webserver, or secure remote server.
+Currently, the icons are not available from this template.
+That may change.